 Some early morning pictures below.

 We asked for permission of the forest guards on duty to walk into the jungle.
-The guard accompanied us into the jungle and we returned after he felt it was not safe further fearing some wild animal like a bear that would suddenly attack.
-Then we we went towards another route towards a forest base camp that was safer and had a teak plantation as well.
+The guard was hesitant at the beginning but he took permission and accompanied us into the jungle we walked deep into the jungle, till the guard felt it was not safe further fearing some wild animal like a bear that would suddenly attack.
+We wanted to walk further so, he chose another route towards a forest base camp that was safer and had a teak plantation as well.
 Nagaluty Forest range has 21 base camps spread out in the jungle, all equipped with radio communications and has about 6 member staff in each.
 These camps are said to have significantly reduced animal poaching and reduced forest destruction.

 We came to know of one Mr Hugo Wood a Britisher who did a great service of preserving forests and improving afforestation and civilizing Chenchus.
 He died in 1933 at age of 63 and is laid to rest amidst plantatios he raised in Annamalai hills and upon his request the following was written on his tombstone “If you want to see me look around” – such powerful message which conveys his love and dedication to plantations.